 Saiwa Swamp National Park is Kenya’s smallest national park.
 It basically protects a swamp fed by the Saiwa River, which provides shelter for a viable population of the rare sitatunga antelope.
 There are several observation towers overlooking the swamp, and with some patience, sightings guaranteed.
 The park is only accessible on foot.

 The star attraction of the park is the semi-aquatic sitatunga antelope.
 Other herbivores are boho reedbuck, defassa waterbuck, and bushbuck.
-Several primate species can be spotted in the canopy.
-The black-and-white colobus and blue monkeys are common along the trail, and vervet monkeys can often be found near the entrance.
+Several primate species spotted in the canopy.
+The black-and-white colobus and blue monkeys common along the trail, and vervet monkeys often found near the entrance.
 You might come across the very rare de Brazza’s monkey along the swamp’s edge.

 Most of the park is taken up by the reed-choked Saiwa Swamp fed by the river with the same name.
 Around the swamp are several walking trails passing through riverine forest and savanna woodland dotted with acacia trees.

 This low-key park’s main attraction is a small population of sitatunga antelope, which can be spotted in their natural swamp environment.
 These rare antelope have special hooves adapted to wading through water, which makes them semi-aquatic.
 Other antelope that can be spotted on the water’s edge include defassa waterbuck, bushbuck, and boho reedbuck.

 Aside from the sitatunga antelope, another swamp special is the rare de Brazza’s monkey which is also known as the swamp monkey.
 The giant forest squirrels and red-legged sun squirrels are some of the smaller mammals to look out for in the forest canopy.